TheGuardianWolf/tellmefacts/client/README.md

     sphinx-build -b html docs/ build/
 ```

+NOTE: The `sphinx` and `sphinx_rtd_theme` packages must be installed on the
+machine building the docs.

 ## Report an issue

 Please direct all bug reports and feature requests to the project's issue